-Public Works & Natural Resources
+Public Works & Natural Resources, Engineering Services

-2012 Street Rehabilitation Program
+2014 Street Rehabilitation Program

 The City’s annual Street Rehabilitation Program contracts with private sector contractors for replacement of broken curbs and sidewalks, preventive maintenance such as crack sealing, chip sealing and pavement overlay and reconstruction.
 With over 325 centerline miles of paved streets, it is critical that the City maintain its streets to provide a safe and efficient transportation system.
-It should be noted that this project has been made possible through use of the City's ¾ cent Street Fund Sale and Use Tax.
+It should be noted that the Street Rehabilitation Program is made possible through use of the City's ¾ cent Street Fund Sales and Use Tax.

 Street projects for the Street Rehabilitation Program are selected based on system-wide needs and priorities.
 Priorities are established after examining many factors including the pavement condition, traffic volumes, and coordination with other utility projects.

-Rehab Program Overview - This service is responsible for the planning, design, and project management
+Engineering Services is responsible for the planning, design, and project management

 of the City's annual Street Rehabilitation Program; and coordinating contracted construction efforts with the City's maintenance efforts in order

-to provide the best overall life cycle maintenance for the City's streets
+to provide the best, overall life-cycle maintenance for the City's streets

 and sidewalks.
 Duties include condition rating of the streets, updating of